DianaMazurczak/Predicting_diabetes/README.md

 | **Mean recall (training)**          | 38 | 40 | 38 | 36 |
 | **Mean recall (test)**             | 33 | 39 | 37 | 36 |

-The number of layers does not have a large impact on the accuracy of the network, in each case the accuracy is around 83% - 84%.In the case of precision and sensitivity, better results are achieved by networks with fewer hidden layers.
+The number of layers does not have a large impact on the accuracy of the network, in each case the accuracy is around 83% - 84%.
+In the case of precision and sensitivity, better results are achieved by networks with fewer hidden layers.
+In most cases the Softplus and ReLu functions were the best.
+Learning rate euqal 0.1 gave scores with high variance.
 In summary, the learning rate and the activation function have the greatest influence on the results, but in most cases the accuracy is around 83% with precision and sensitivity varying between 30% and 40%.